Bradfield/algos/trees/parse-tree.md

 ![Figure 1: A Parse Tree for a Simple Sentence](Figures/nlParse.png)

-Figure 1 &lt;fig\_nlparse&gt; shows the hierarchical structure of a simple sentence.
+Figure 1 shows the hierarchical structure of a simple sentence.
 Representing a sentence as a tree structure allows us to work with the individual parts of the sentence by using subtrees.